 Most of the time, they don’t indicate serious illness.
 If you can’t identify the cause of your scabs and sores, or if they’re spreading or appear infected, see your doctor.

 Read about some of the most common causes of scalp issues, including dandruff, lice, and more.

-Contact dermatitis is an allergic reaction to something you’ve touched.
-Health and beauty products like shampoo, hair dye, or jewelry can cause an allergic reaction.
-Certain materials, like latex, can also lead to a reaction.
+An allergic reaction can be caused by jewelry or health and beauty products such as shampoo and hair dye.
+Certain materials, such as latex, can also lead to a reaction.
 So can outdoor foliage, such as poison ivy or poison oak.
-You may have a bad reaction if toxic substances like battery acid or bleach touch your scalp.
+You may have a bad reaction if toxic substances such as battery acid or bleach touch your scalp.